chapel-lang/chapel/doc/rst/language/spec/variables.rst

 Variable Conflicts
 ------------------

-If multiple variables defined in the same scope share a name, then an error will occur when that name is used.
+If multiple variables defined in the same scope share a name, then a compilation error will occur when that name is used.

 An error will not occur if the would-be conflicting symbols are defined within different scopes contained by the same outer scope.
 For example, the following